 When a person dies due to a car accident, tort liability also known as a “wrongful death claim,” arises.
 The decedent’s estate brings wrongful death claims on behalf of family members in Michigan.
 The Michigan Wrongful Death Act governs all wrongful death cases in Michigan.
 In general, this law allows close relatives of a deceased victim to seek financial compensation, as well as compensation for the loss of financial support, services, and, perhaps most importantly, the loss of their loved one’s love, affection, companionship, and society.

-In car accident lawsuit against at-fault driver, who pays the damages?
+In car accident lawsuit against an at-fault driver, who pays the damages?

 The at-fault driver’s insurance carrier normally pays auto negligence claims.
 If someone files a lawsuit to recover damages, they must mention the negligent driver’s name in the case.
 The negligent driver’s insurance company will reimburse the losses up to the full liability coverage bought by the negligent driver.